 Good oral hygiene is essential in the prevention of oral diseases and tooth decay.
 An effective daily oral hygiene routine will keep your teeth and gums clean and healthy and your breath fresh.

-To book a comprehensive appointment with our skilled and experienced team in either Townsville or Ayr, contact us today.
+To book a comprehensive appointment with our skilled and experienced team at our Townsville practice, contact us today.